United States report

 Law Enforcement Demands for Customer Data — United States

-We also received National Security Letters and FISA Orders; we address them in a separate table at the bottom of this Transparency Report.
+We also received National Security Letters and Foreign Intelligence Surveillance Act (FISA) Orders, which we address in a separate table at the bottom of this Transparency Report.

 In some instances, federal and most state laws authorize providers to charge a reimbursement fee for responding to law enforcement demands for records or to recoup reasonable expenses in complying with a wiretap order or pen register or trap and trace order.
 In the majority of instances, however, we do not seek reimbursement for responding to law enforcement requests.
 We do not charge for responding to emergency requests and do not charge for responding to most subpoenas.
 When we do charge a reimbursement fee, our fees are permitted by law or court order and seek to recoup only some of our costs.